This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Of course, I love the kale in the green smoothie recipe, but the cashews are what really make me excited about this one.
-Cashews and all nuts are excellent sources of healthy fats and play a part in helping to keep numerous body systems functioning properly.
+Cashews and all nuts are excellent sources of healthy fats and play a part in helping keep numerous body systems functioning properly.

-They help balance cholesterol levels and boost heart health, aid in nutrient absorption (thanks to their essential fatty acids, which fat-soluble vitamins must be eaten with for the most benefits to occur), help to keep blood sugar levels balanced, and they contain protein and fiber that make this smoothie more satisfying.
+They help balance cholesterol levels and boost heart health, aid in nutrient absorption (thanks to their essential fatty acids, which fat-soluble vitamins must be eaten with for the most benefits to occur), help keep blood sugar levels balanced, and they contain protein and fiber that make this smoothie more satisfying.

 Photo: Super Kale and Cashew Shake / One Ingredient Chef

 Strawberries are one of the best ingredients to add to green smoothie recipes because they really cut the taste of ingredients like spinach or kale.
 This simple smoothie is one you can make over and over again using frozen berries, which are an excellent source of fiber and antioxidants, including powerful resveratrol.